Finances in Retirement - Investments

 Influence of Friends or Family

 Everyone has probably heard, “I got a great stock tip.”
-With friends, family, or neighbors, topics surrounding investing, stocks, and financial decisions seem to come up.
+With friends, family, or neighbors, topics of investing, stocks, and financial decisions often come up.

 • Do you feel comfortable taking investment advice from them?